openstack/openstack-manuals/doc/config-reference/source/tables/cinder-block-device.rst

    * - **[DEFAULT]**
      -
    * - ``available_devices`` =
-     - (ListOpt) List of all available devices
+     - (List) List of all available devices